course-details-portlet

 Course content

 This course builds upon previous introductory courses on data collection methods and research strategies.
 The course will go deeper into different schools of qualitative research and methods, where the aim is to give the students a more thorough understanding of the strategies for interpretation and the linguistic, cultural and historical entrenchments of the methods.
 The course starts with an introduction to hermeneutics, which will be followed up with a more thorough understanding of phenomenology, both as a position in the theory of science and as a methodology.
-Research questions, hypotheses, valid logical inferences and definitions will be at the core of this course.
+Research questions, hypotheses, logical inferences, and definitions will be at the core of this course.
 Furthermore, the course will present theoretical and practical introductions into action research, thematic content analysis, analysis of narratives, discourse analysis and positioning theory in addition to Grounded Theory in combination with software.
-The course will have its starting point in the research question each student is considering as a starting point for their master's thesis.
+The course will have its starting point in the research question each student is considering as interesting.

 Learning outcome